January 15-25, 2026

 by Brianna Mercado

-This adaptation sets Bertolt Brecht & Kurt Weill’s 3penny Opera in present day New York City against the backdrop of a Mayoral Inauguration.
+This adaptation of 3penny Opera is set in present day New York City against the backdrop of a Mayoral Inauguration.
 Themes of immigration abuse and class warfare burn beneath a vaudevillian veneer of riotous Brechtian comedy.

 PERFORMANCES